On this page

 Position statement - National Palliative Care Steering Group

-The Position statement - National Palliative Care Steering Group, September 2024 (PDF 303KB) includes information about palliative care health services, as well as key definitions and an overview of equity considerations, system pressures, and population projections.
+The Position statement - National Palliative Care Steering Group includes information about palliative care health services, as well as key definitions and an overview of equity considerations, system pressures, and population projections.
 It also outlines the aims of the Work Programme which include ensuring we have an equitable and sustainable palliative care system that meets the current and future needs of patients, whānau-family carers, and communities.

 Working groups

-To achieve their deliverables, the Steering Group will establish and oversee 6 short-term working groups between September 2023 and June 2025.
+To achieve their deliverables, the Steering Group will establish and oversee 6 short-term working groups from September 2023.
 These working groups will each have a specific focus, and most will run for approximately 6 months.
 The proposed working groups are:

 - Models of care – adult (June 2024 – Dec 2024 approx.) see deliverables 2 and 3 above.